STEllAR-GROUP/hpx/docs/sphinx/manual/building_hpx.rst

   to use.
 Select the Visual Studio 10 (64Bit) compiler (it usually is the default if available).
 The Visual Studio 2012 (64Bit) and Visual Studio 2013 (64Bit) compilers are supported as well.
-Note that while it is possible to build HPX for x86, we don't recommend doing so as 32 bit runs are severely restricted by a 32 bit Windows system limitation affecting the number of HPX threads you can create.
+Note that while it is possible to build |HPX| for x86, we don't recommend doing so as 32 bit runs are severely restricted by a 32 bit Windows system limitation affecting the number of |HPX|
+  threads you can create.
 * Press "Configure" again.
-Repeat this step until the "Generate" button becomes clickable (and until no variable definitions are marked red anymore).
+Repeat this step until the "Generate" button becomes clickable (and until no variable definitions are marked in red anymore).
 * Press "Generate".
 * Open up the build folder, and double-click hpx.sln.
 * Build the INSTALL target.